New Ecological and Social People's Union: Members

 The initial agreement, struck on 1 May 2022, brought together La France Insoumise and its allies together with a grouping of ecologist parties, including Europe Ecology – The Greens, Ecology Generation, Génération.s, and The New Democrats.
 On 3 May, the French Communist Party agreed to join the alliance, followed by the Socialist Party and Place Publique on 4 May.
 On 20 May, New Deal announced its endorsement of the coalition.

+Former members

+On 16 October 2022, The New Democrats merged to Europe Ecology – The Greens.